 - There is no risk of technical difficulties

 - Travel time to ODAR (where all in-person hearings are held)

 - Possible travel expenses (SSA only reimburses claimants who live 75 miles or more from the ODAR office)

 Consult a Las Vegas Social Security Disability Attorney

-If you have received notice of a video teleconferencing hearing and you want to make the best possible decision, speak with an SSD lawyer from Disability Action Advocates today.
+If you have received notice of a video teleconferencing hearing and you want to make the best possible decision, speak with an SSD representative from Disability Action Advocates today.
 At DAA, we are familiar with the intricate Social Security laws and procedures.
 Our skilled legal team can help you understand your options and can guide you step by step as you fight to receive the benefits that you need and deserve.